Ro5635/AstonHack-WebSite/README.md

 Gulp is utilised to build the static files and compile the sass, the partial pages that form the pages within the project are stored in the partialPages folder.

 !!
 ISSUE !! : The gulp build of SASS falls over, as a workaround I have been using compass directly to compile the SASS files.
+!!
+ISSUE !! : The footer is currently duplicated, this is down to the requirement to include the scripts in a set order...
+This should be re-visited

 ## Production Environment